amddevmh/Expo-React-Native-with-Supabase-Auth/README.md

 # React Native Supabase Template 🚀

-A complete React Native template with Supabase authentication, storage, and modern UI features.
-This template provides everything you need to quickly start building a production-ready mobile app with user authentication, file storage, and a beautiful interface.
+A complete React Native template with Expo, Supabase authentication, and modern UI features.
+This template provides everything you need to quickly start building a production-ready mobile app with user authentication, and a beautiful interface.

 ## ✨ Features

-- 🔐 **Authentication**: Email/password and Google OAuth login
+- 🔐 **Authentication**: Email/password and Google OAuth login(Can easily be changed to other providers)
 - 🏠 **Home Screen**: File upload and management interface
 - 👤 **Profile Screen**: User profile management and settings
-- 🧭 **Navigation**: Bottom tab navigation with React Navigation
 - 🌓 **Theme System**: Dark/Light/System mode switching
-- 📱 **Cross-Platform**: Ready for iOS and Android deployment
+- 📱 **Cross-Platform Friendly**: Ready for iOS and Android deployment
-- 💾 **File Storage**: Supabase Storage integration for photos and documents
 - 🎨 **Modern UI**: Clean, responsive design with proper theming

 ## 🚀 Quick Start